Sofagate

 Sofagate is a diplomatic protocol incident that happened during the visit of President of the European Commission Ursula von der Leyen and President of the European Council Charles Michel to Turkey in April 2021.
 When Michel and von der Leyen were to meet with the Turkish President Recep Tayyip Erdoğan and Foreign Minister Mevlüt Çavuşoğlu, there were only two chairs and two sofas in the room in which they were received.
 Michel then seated himself in the chair beside Erdoğan while von der Leyen was offered to take a seat on a sofa in the same room across the Turkish Foreign Minister Mevlüt Çavuşoğlu.
 Michel as a man took the more prominent position than von der Leyen as a woman, despite both having the title President.
-Many commentators but also von der Leyen described the incident as sexist.
+Many commentators described the incident as sexist, as did von der Leyen herself.
 Later on, Çavuşoğlu called the accusations against Turkey "unfair", saying that the seating arrangement was made in accordance with the requests of the European side and added protocol officials always "meet and discuss the arrangement before each visit."

 Background

 Ursula von der Leyen was the European Union's first female President of the European Commission.
 The fact that a woman became the successor of Jean-Claude Juncker was welcomed by him and other EU politicians.
-In March 2021, Turkey had left the Istanbul Convention which protects against violence against women, a step which was heavily criticized by a wide array of EU politicians.

 Preparations

 The protocol team for the European Council was the lone representative of the EU at a pre-meeting in Turkey.
 The protocol team for the European Commission was not sent by the Commission due to the COVID-19 pandemic.
 However, the Commission assumed and expected that the protocol team for the European Council would also act in compliance with the interests of von der Leyen.
 Adding to the complication, the local EU delegation in Turkey was supposed to be the main contact point for the Turkish side.
 However, the local EU delegation was sidelined when the European Council sent its own protocol team including a Protocol officer who established a direct contact with the Turkish Protocol.
-Turkish and EU officials held a final meeting on Monday to go over protocol and security, but were not given access to the meeting room as the room was deemed too close to the President’s office.
+Turkish and EU officials held a final meeting on Monday to go over protocol and security, but were not given access to the meeting room as the room was deemed too close to the President's office.

-The EU team was able to achieve an adjustment in the seating arrangement in the dining room in order that all three mandatories were sitting in chairs of the same height.
-Besides it was Charles Michel, who suggested von der Leyen should be included in the official photo of the meeting which initially was not to be the case.
+The EU team was able to achieve an adjustment in the seating arrangement in the dining room in order that all three mandatories were sitting in chairs of the same height. who suggested von der Leyen should be included in the official photo of the meeting which initially was not to be the case.